LogtalkDotOrg/logtalk3/manuals/sources/userman/inheritance.rst

 .. _inheritance_implementation_prototype:

-Search order for prototype hierarchies
+Lookup order for prototype hierarchies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The search order for predicate definitions is similar to the search for
+The lookup order for predicate definitions is similar to the lookup for
 predicate declarations except that implemented protocols are ignored (as
 they can only contain predicate directives).

 .. _inheritance_implementation_class:

-Search order for class hierarchies
+Lookup order for class hierarchies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The search order for predicate definitions is similar to the search for predicate declarations except that implemented protocols are ignored (as they can only contain predicate directives) and that the search starts at the instance itself (that received the message) before proceeding, if no predicate definition is found there, to the instance classes and then to the class superclasses.
+The lookup order for predicate definitions is similar to the lookup for predicate declarations except that implemented protocols are ignored (as they can only contain predicate directives) and that the lookup starts at the instance itself (that received the message) before proceeding, if no predicate definition is found there, to the instance classes and then to the class superclasses.